 Charlie Jordan, CPA, CFP®, CeFT® | Partner | Lead Advisor

-Have more questions about technology?
+Have more questions about life-giving conversations?
 Click here